 When determining which laterals require inspection, City staff use all available resources, including inspection videos, County parcel ownership information, and the City’s Geographic Information Systems information to identify the owner of the sewer lateral.
 Sometimes properties in the City’s GIS appear to have multiple laterals.
 Your plumber is the best resource to determine how many active sewer laterals your property has or if the City GIS is incorrect.
 Once the sewer lateral inspection is completed and submitted to us, this information helps us update our records for the future.

-Receiving a request to inspect is dependent on the condition of a lateral connection.
-Every lateral connection is in a different condition and may have its own respective issue(s) .If you received a letter indicating that a recent CCTV inspection identified an issue with your sewer lateral, the condition of your neighbor’s lateral was most likely inspected as well.
+Receiving a request to inspect your lateral is dependent on the condition of your lateral connection joint.
+Everyone’s lateral connection joint is in different condition and may have its own respective issue(s) .If you received a letter indicating that a recent CCTV inspection identified an issue with your sewer lateral, the condition of your neighbor’s lateral was most likely inspected as well.
 If their lateral showed a defect or issue, they will receive a letter.

 For single-family homes, defects at lateral connection joints are identified on a per-instance basis after the City completes its own cleaning and sewer main inspection.

-The City cannot forecast when a letter will be received for residential cases.
-For commercial, industrial and residential common interest (3 or more dwelling units) properties, we have anticipated inspection dates planned through 2023.
+We highly suggest discussing the process(es) and partnering with them to hire one company to complete the video inspection and/or repairs on your common lateral.
 We also recommend evaluating the possibility of separating your connection from your neighbors, unless you have a written agreement covering long term maintenance of the lateral.

 The cost for a video inspection of your sewer lateral will vary based on factors such as the length of your lateral and ease of access to the pipe.
 If you have a cleanout already installed, this helps the plumber and reduces the amount of work needed to insert the camera.

-The City requires plumbers to attend an annual training class to ensure they meet the City’s required standards.
+The City requires plumbers to attend an annual certification class to ensure they meet the City’s required standards.
 The City’s Qualified Inspection List can be found on the City’s website.
 Except for replacing your sewer lateral connection to the City main, any licensed plumber may make the general repairs outlined in letter you received.